 When authorised staff are working away, they can still look up invoices and payment records via LW Theatres’ secure Citrix remote-access application, which again keeps pipelines moving.

-The theatre group’s experience of working with EASY has been nothing but positive, she concludes.
-“The whole team is so professional and approachable,” she says.
-“EASY Software’s document management and workfow solution has been transformational.
-Everything is much more effcient now, and no one has to worry about mislaid or lost invoices.
+The theatre group’s experience of working with easy has been nothing but positive, she concludes.
+“The whole team is so professional and approachable,” she says. “easy Software’s document management and workfow solution has been transformational.
+Everything is much more efficient now, and no one has to worry about mislaid or lost invoices.
 Our suppliers are happier too.”

 the right data in the right hands